pat-jj/RAS/readme.md

-# RAS: Enhanced Knowledge-Intensive LLM Generation with Iterative Retrieval-And-Structure
+# RAS: Retrieval-And-Structuring for Knowledge-Intensive LLM Generation

 This is the official implementation of the RAS paper.